3d N=2 Theories from Cluster Algebras: 3-manifolds

 The decomposition \eqref{Heegaard} could be represented as in Figure \ref{fig.Heegaard} (a).
 As the figure shows, the only effect of the handlebody should be to choose a specific element

 and we could evaluate the partition function by substituting these states in the in and out states \eqref{inphiout}.

-For our purposes we yet need a small modification; we need to include knots, and consider a 3-manifold with torus boundaries.
-In the two-dimensional slice the knots are the point-like in two-dimensional surface $\Sigma$, and serve as a puncture of $\Sigma$ (recall Figure \ref{fig.braid}).
+For our purposes we still need a small modification; we need to include knots, and consider a 3-manifold with torus boundaries.
+In the two-dimensional slice the knots are point-like in the two-dimensional surface $\Sigma$, and serve as a puncture of $\Sigma$ (recall Figure \ref{fig.braid}).

-Correspondingly we need to consider handlebody, with knots inside.
-We call these a tanglebody, see Figure \ref{fig.tanglebody} (b).\footnote{ As commented already, a handlebody for a sphere is simply a ball, and in this case it is straightforward to define the corresponding tanglebody as a ball with braids deleted from there. } Note that tanglebody exists only when the number of punctures of $\Sigma$ is even, since whenever a knot comes into the tanglebody it need to come out.
+Correspondingly, we need to consider a handlebody with knots inside.
+We call these a tanglebody: see right of Figure \ref{fig.tanglebody}.\footnote{ As commented already, a handlebody for a sphere is simply a ball, and in this case it is straightforward to define the corresponding tanglebody as a ball with braids deleted from it. } Note that the tanglebody exists only when the number of punctures of $\Sigma$ is even, since whenever a knot comes into the tanglebody it needs to come out.
 It is also clear that given $\Sigma$ the tanglebody is not unique.
-For example, in the case of the $4$-punctured sphere we have three tanglebodies of Figure \ref{fig.skein}, and each of them give rise to different states.
-Note that corresponding choice is present in Figure \ref{fig.cap}, when we identify the four faces of $4$-punctured spheres in pairs.
+For example, in the case of the $4$-punctured sphere we have the three tanglebodies of Figure \ref{fig.skein}, and each of them gives rise to different states.
+Note that the corresponding choice is present in Figure \ref{fig.cap}, where we identify the four faces of $4$-punctured spheres in pairs.

 Now we can generalize the Heegaard decomposition and consider the ``tanglebody decomposition'' (Figure \ref{fig.Heegaard})

 where $T_{1,2}$ are tanglebodies.